gilsonm/gilsonm.github.io/_posts/2017-01-22-intro-proving-programs-correct.md

 However, we haven’t arrived at this result by a formal deduction.
 Instead, we evaluated a program with very strong pre- and post-condition.
 Which is to say, we evaluated the program on a specific input value and asserted that the result was a specific value.

 If we continued to write passing test cases, we would continue to establish Hoare triples over our sub program.
 However, unless we exhausted the input space, this collection of tests/triples would not guarantee correct behavior over all inputs.
-There is a problem of induction here that is identical to the problem of induction in Science, see `**Karl Popper (1963).
-Conjectures and Refutations. p.
-128. ISBN 0-06-131376-9**`
+There is a problem of induction here that is identical to the problem of induction in Science, see [Popper](#References)

 If we’re testing a function that takes two ints as input, we really want to establish the Hoare triple